 Check the working app #

-When you open the given URL on your browser you can see the app running on Google Cloud Run and also the change you made (highlighted in the screenshot below) as follows:
+When you open the given URL in your browser, you can see the app running on Google Cloud Run and also the change you made (highlighted in the screenshot below) as follows:

 You can verify it by going to your Cloud Run services list page or by clicking the Cloud Code icon (the 6th icon on the left side) and then expanding Cloud Run in it as seen below:

-There you have it, a step-by-step guide to getting code from any open-source GitHub repository (without generating any SSH key), then making a small change and deploying it to Google Cloud Run without leaving your browser.
+There you have it: a step-by-step guide to getting code from an open-source GitHub repository (without generating any SSH key), making a small change, and deploying it to Google Cloud Run without leaving your browser.

 As a side note: